 The Administrative Procedure Act (APA), 5 U.S.C.
 551 et seq., provides among other things, that “[e]ach agency shall give an interested person the right to petition for the issuance, amendment, or repeal of a rule.”
 (5 U.S.C.
-553(e)) DOE received similar petitions from Ms. Jill Adams and the State of Ohio, as described in this notice and set forth verbatim below, requesting that DOE issue regulations to (1) allow States and their agents to collaboratively develop new nuclear technologies with DOE, and under the authority of DOE, to include the development of small nuclear reactors, and (2) establish programs that would allow States to develop collaborative nuclear and non-nuclear laboratories with DOE on currently licensed or formerly licensed nuclear facility grounds, and allow for the construction of collaborative nuclear experimentation containment facility testing platforms.
-The petitioners argue that DOE should take such actions pursuant to the authority granted by the Atomic Energy Act of 1954, Public Law 83-703, as amended.
-Petitioners cite various provisions found at 42 U.S.C.
-2013 and 2021 in support of this position.
-In publishing these petitions for public comment, DOE is seeking views on whether it should grant the petitions and undertake a proposed rulemaking or other appropriate action.
-By seeking comment on whether to grant these petitions, DOE takes no position at this time regarding the merits of the suggested rulemaking or the assertions made by the Petitioner.
+553(e)) DOE received a petition from Mr. Ken Kay, as described in this document and set forth verbatim below, requesting that DOE promulgate rules and establish programs to (1) allow States and their agents to collaboratively develop new nuclear technologies with DOE, and under the authority of DOE, to include, but not be limited to, the development of small nuclear reactors designed to produce ten megawatts or less of thermal energy, and (2) establish programs that would allow States to develop collaborative nuclear and non-nuclear laboratories with DOE on currently licensed or formerly licensed nuclear facility grounds, and allow for the construction of collaborative nuclear experimentation containment facility testing platforms.
+Among the cited grounds for petitioner's petition are: the Atomic Energy Act of 1954, Public Law 83-703, as amended; 42 U.S.C.
+2013; and 42 U.S.C.
+2021.
+In publishing this petition for public comment, DOE is seeking views on whether it should grant the petition and undertake a proposed rulemaking or other appropriate action.
+By seeking comment on whether to grant this petition, DOE takes no position at this time regarding the merits of the suggested rulemaking or the assertions made by the Petitioner.

-DOE welcomes comments and views of interested parties on any aspect of the petitions.
+DOE welcomes comments and views of interested parties on any aspect of the petition.

-DOE invites all interested parties to submit in writing by November 13, 2019 comments and information regarding these petitions.
+Submission of Comments.
+DOE invites all interested parties to submit in writing by April 15, 2021 comments and information regarding these petitions.

 However, your contact information will be publicly viewable if you include it in the comment or in any documents attached to your comment.
 Any information that you do not want to be publicly viewable should not be included in your comment, nor in any document attached to your comment.
 Persons viewing comments will see only first and last names, organization names, correspondence containing comments, and any documents submitted with the comments.